Azure/Commercial-Marketplace-SaaS-Accelerator/docs/Installation-Instructions.md

 - A new resource gets created and appears in the listing
 ![SaaS Subscriptions](./images/CloudSaasOfferList.png)

-10. Click the text under **Name** to view the details of the resource
+10. Click the text under **Name** to view the details of the subscription.
+The subscription is not active at this point, and will not be charged before it is activated.
 11. Click **Configure Account** option in the header bar.
-You will now be redirected to the SaaS offer landing page offered by the **AMP SDK Sample Client Application** in a new tab / window
+You will now be transferred to the SaaS offer landing page as configured on the technical configuration page of the offer, in a new tab / window

-The landing page presents the details of the offer that was purchased with an option to **Activate** the subscription.

-> In a real scenario, the landing page would collect additional details relevant for provisioning the target SaaS application.
+> In a real scenario, the landing page would collect additional details relevant for starting the on-boarding process for the customer.

 ### Activate